uprighted-learners/unit-5-hello-express/readme.md

     response.send('Hello, example!')
     })
 ```
+- [ ] You can test this route by visiting localhost:4000 in the browser
 - [ ] Did you get this error? `Cannot GET /`.
 This is caused by an issue with your `GET` route.

 ## Set up further `GET` routes

 - [ ] Set up at least three more GET routes.
 They should all be different pages, and the response they send should reflect what page the user is on.
+  - ex. if the route is "/home", when the user visits that page, they should see "Hello from Home"

 ## Send HTML on your routes